panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 The whole project was divided into 7 stages according to the proposal submitted.
 The stage structure is maintained for the ease of grasping the movement of the project through the timeline:

 ### Stage 0 | Community bonding period (May 6 - 27, 2019)

-Understand the the current code base in detail, ponder upon all possible improvements and discuss with the mentors.
+To understand the the current code base in detail, ponder upon all possible improvements and discuss with the mentors.

 - Get to know the mentors and the community: listen, communicate and learn. [<span style="color:green"> Done </span>]
 - Learn about the intricacies of the coding practices followed by DBpedia, which include coding, community relations as well as version control practices. [<span style="color:green"> Done </span>]